-What Advantage does Microbial Ecology Profile Stool Testing Offer Compared to Other Diagnostics?
+What Advantage Does the Microbial Ecology Profile Offer Compared to Other Diagnostics?

-GI Effects Microbial Ecology Profile represents the best technical platform available to assess the status of the gut ecosystem, combining an optimized PCR molecular assay for anaerobic bacteria, Matrix Assisted Laser Desorption Ionization Time-of-Flight Mass Spectrometry (MALDI-TOF MS) technology for identification of cultivable species, and gold standard O&P (ova & parasites) for parasite detection.
+GI Effects Microbial Ecology Profile represents the best technical platform available to assess the gut microbiome, combining an anaerobic bacteria PCR molecular assay, Matrix Assisted Laser Desorption Ionization Time-of-Flight Mass Spectrometry (MALDI-TOF MS) technology for cultivable species identification, and gold standard parasite detection O&P (ova & parasites).

-The test report is organized so that the clinician may move through results in a logical order that enhances clinical utility, starting with the Interpretation At-a-Glance pages that are comprised of the following:
+The test report is organised so that the clinician can move through results in a logical order that enhances clinical utility, starting with the innovative Interpretation-At-A-Glance pages to synthesise the information.

 What Can Clinicians and Patients Expect from GI Effects Microbial Ecology Profile Stool Testing?

-The results of the GI Effects Microbial Ecology Profile may effectively provide insight into the root cause(s) of gut symptoms originating from a disturbed gut ecosystem.
-Results can help to guide focused treatments designed to get patients back to good health.
-As identified functional imbalances in the gut microbiome become more normalized through targeted dietary, lifestyle, and supplementation therapeutics, intractable symptoms often improve for many patients.
+The GI Effects Microbial Ecology Profile results provide insight into the root cause(s) of gut symptoms originating from a disturbed gut microbiome.
+Symptoms often improve as identified imbalances become normalised through targeted antimicrobial, dietary, lifestyle, and supplementation therapeutics.